 And that was it, I thought, until last night.

 Now this isn’t a post about why vaccines are good.
 For the sake of completeness, the save lives, they don’t cause autism, and their utility in stamping out disease is based entirely on the concept of “herd immunity” – the idea that if two cows out of a hundred are susceptible to a disease, they can’t catch it from the 98 who are immune (since immune people don’t get the disease).
 It’s worth noting that some people – like babies and immunocompromised people – aren’t able to be immunized and thus depend on herd immunity for survival.
-If you like, Penn and Teller explain blog slideit better than I.
+If you like, Penn and Teller explain it better than I.

 All of you have surely heard of the tragic death of Ezekiel Stephan, a 19-month old who died of bacterial meningitis after his parents, who are against vaccines, spent weeks caring for him with hot peppers, garlic, horseradish, and positive vibes, none of which kill Neisseria meningitidis.

+This week, his parents were found guilty of “failing to provide the necessities of life,” a cop-out used by a Crown painfully aware that no jury would find well-intentioned (though stupid) parents guilty of murder.
+The maximum jail time is 5 years.
+This verdict, while better than an acquittal, angered me and, I suppose, made me extra-sensitive last night, 15 hours into my work day and still 3 hours from the end of my shift when I grabbed the next chart in the to-be-seen rack.
 On the other hand, the physical treatments are buy uk viagra much safer for patients?
 The Chinese medicine accumulates the rich clinical experience about how to treat this sickness.
 The problem is when these levels get out buying tadalafil of control.
 There is no need to switch to diet viagra soft plans or invest in costly gym memberships or treadmills and rather checkout some of the plans you can use at home.
 Cheese causes low sex desire French fries generic sildenafil 100mg can decrease your energy level and make you feel fatigued.

 NOT IMMUNIZED, I wrote in large letters, circling it twice (out of anger, not emphasis) along the entire top of the chart.
 I started taking a history, and immediately felt my eyes rolling as the parent recalled a years-long-battle with an “assumed” diagnosis of a rare, transient disease.
 I could feel the sarcasm broadcasting from my body.
 I performed a cursory exam, and reported to the consulting pediatrician that this patient could be discharged and follow up with their unfortunate immunologist.
 I could not hide my contempt, and my boss went in to discharge the patient.
 She came out with a signed consent to administer blood products.
 To save you the medical jargon, I had missed something serious that required immediate (and significant) treatment.